bioinformatics-core-shared-training/RNAseq_November_2020_remote/index.md

 This workshop is aimed at biologists interested in learning how to perform differential expression analysis of RNA-seq data.

-Whilst we have run this course for several years, this is the second time that we will be teaching it remotely.
+Whilst we have run this course for several years, we are still learning how to teach it remotely.
 Please bear with us if there are any technical hitches, and be aware that timings for different sections laid out in the schedule below may not be adhered to.
 There may be some necessity to make adjusments to the course as we go.

 > ## Prerequisites
 >